 6.2.4 Formal Process

-If the student does not accept responsibility for a violation of the Statement, a hearing will be held to resolve the matter.
-A hearing is an administrative process by which a Hearing Board/Hearing Officer evaluates the information presented during the hearing, determines whether the student or UAO violated the Statement, and, if appropriate, recommends restorative measure(s) to the CRF.
-Students/UAO representatives may choose either a Hearing Board or a Hearing Officer to conduct the hearing.
+If the student does not accept responsibility for a violation of the Anchor, a hearing will be held to resolve the matter.
+A hearing is an administrative process by which a Hearing Officer evaluates the information presented during the hearing, determines whether the student or UAO violated the Anchor, and, if appropriate, recommends restorative measure(s) to the CRF.

 As stated under Student Rights, the University is committed to providing students and UAOs with a fair process of dispute resolution that provides due process protections to which they are entitled; however, a hearing is an administrative process of the University rather than a criminal or civil court proceeding.
-The University is the convener of every action under the Statement.
+The University manages every action under the Anchor.

 The following procedures provide the details of the rights and responsibilities of all parties.